Sedonia-R/braving-counseling/README.md

 # Welcome to Braving Counseling!

-This app was created for the buisness Braving Counseling with Vicki, LLC by developer Sedonia Raethstein.
+This app was created by developer Sedonia Raethstein for the buisness Braving Counseling with Vicki, LLC.

 Below you will find the boilerplate Creat React App REAMDE instructions: